moby/moby/docs/sources/articles/https.md

 key (~/.docker/key.json) which is presented to the daemon and checked against a list of keys authorized to connect (~/.docker/authorized_keys.json).

-To enable host-based authentication, add the flag `--auth=host`.
-The default identity and authorization files may be overridden through the flags:
+To enable identity-based authentication, add the flag `--auth=identity`.
+The default identity and authorization files may be overridden through the
+flags:

  - `--identity` specifies the key file to use.
 This file contains the client's private key and its fingerprint is used by the daemon to identify the client.
 This file should be secured.
  - `--auth-authorized-keys` - specifies the client whitelist.
 This is a daemon configuration and should have its write permissions restricted.
  - `--auth-allowed-host` - specifies the list of daemon public key fingerprints